Ricky Stuart: Australia

-In December 2005, Stuart was appointed as coach of Australian national rugby league team, replacing Wayne Bennett after Australia's loss in the 2005 Tri-Nations Final to New Zealand by a scoreline of 24-0.
+In December 2005, Stuart was appointed as coach of Australian national rugby league team, replacing Wayne Bennett after Australia's loss in the 2005 Tri-Nations Final to New Zealand by a scoreline of 24–0.
 This meant that Stuart had to stand down as coach of the New South Wales State of Origin team.
 Stuart enjoyed success with the Kangaroos: winning the Anzac Tests of 2006 and 2007, as well as the 2006 Tri-Nations.
 In addition, at the end of the 2007 season, the team won a one-off Test against New Zealand.

 2008 World Cup controversy

 Stuart's Australian team lost the 2008 Rugby League World Cup Final to New Zealand, 34–20.
-Afterwards he was reported to be so incensed by the defeat that he verbally attacked Geoff Carr, the Chief Executive of Australian Rugby League, claiming that tournament organizers and match officials conspired to cause the Australian loss.
+Afterwards he was reported to be so incensed by the defeat that he verbally attacked Geoff Carr, the Chief Executive of Australian Rugby League, claiming that tournament organisers and match officials conspired to cause the Australian loss.
 The next morning he had a chance meeting with Ashley Klein, who refereed the final, and Stuart Cummings, England's director of referees, at their hotel.
 He is reported to have verbally abused both officials in front of a number of witnesses, calling Klein a cheat, and of being physically and aggressively intimidating.

 Statistics

 Personal life

-Stuart is married to his wife Kaylie and they have three children - daughter Emma and two sons Jackson and Jed.
+Stuart is married to his wife Kaylie and they have three children – daughter Emma and two sons Jackson and rugby league player Jed.

-Stuart was appointed a Member of the Order of Australia in the 2021 Queen's Birthday Honours, for "significant service to rugby league, and to the community".
+Stuart was appointed a Member of the Order of Australia in the 2021 Queen's Birthday Honours, for significant service to rugby league, and to the community.